 Adjunct Professor, Faculty of Health Sciences

 Originally from Canada, Karen divided her time in 1984-2006 between Canada, the US, and Switzerland.
-As someone who lived with one foot on either side of the Canada-U.S. border for more than two decades, and in Europe for nearly three years, she brings a unique perspective to the practice of public health, health care financing and delivery systems, and international health policies.
+Having lived with one foot on either side of the Canada-U.S. border for more than two decades, and in Europe for nearly three years, she brings a unique perspective to her practice.

-From 2001-2004 she worked at the World Health Organization (WHO) in Geneva, Switzerland, as a technical officer within both the Communicable Disease and the Non-Communicable Disease Branches.
-During that time she was a WHO liaison to representatives from the 22 high-burden countries — those countries that account for 80% of the global burden of TB — for planning related to global TB control.
-She compiled and analyzed the strategic planning data for, and co-authored, the Global Tuberculosis Control Report in 2002, 2003, and 2004.
-She also coordinated a study of human resources for health as they pertain to global TB control, and authored a strategic plan for scaling up the STEPwise approach to global non-communicable disease risk factor surveillance.
-She was at WHO when the SARS outbreak first occurred, and experienced first-hand the evolution of the global community’s response to this new threat.
-She continues to follow with close interest the epidemiology of budding global epidemics and pandemics.
+From 2001-2004, she was a member of the secretariat at the World Health Organization (WHO) in Geneva, Switzerland, serving as a technical officer in the Communicable Disease and Non-Communicable Disease branches.
+She was involved in global TB control, and served as a WHO liaison to the 22 high-burden countries — those accounting for 80% of the global burden of TB.
+She co-authored, the Global Tuberculosis Control Report in 2002, 2003, and 2004, compiling and analyzing strategic planning data.
+She also coordinated a study on health human resources for global TB control, and authored a strategic plan for scaling up the STEPwise approach to global non-communicable disease risk factor surveillance.
+She was at WHO when the SARS outbreak first occurred, and experienced first-hand the evolution of the global community’s response to an emerging threat.

-Karen lived in Hawaii from 1985-1995 where she worked as a Senior Health Planner for the Hawaii State Department of Health in the Office of Policy, Planning, and Program Development, focusing on Primary Care and Rural Health in the Hawaiian Islands.
-She later served as a consultant to the Child and Adolescent Mental Health Division at a time when Hawaii was under a “consent decree” to correct deficiencies in their children’s mental health programs, and to other organizations including the Hawaii Nurses Association, the American Nurses Association, Hawaii Child and Family Service, and Utah State University, among others.
+Karen lived in Hawaii from 1985-1995, working as a Senior Health Planner for the Hawaii State Department of Health in the Office of Policy, Planning, and Program Development.
+Her work focused on Primary Care and Rural Health in the Hawaiian Islands.
+She later served as a consultant to the Child and Adolescent Mental Health Division at a time when Hawaii was under a “consent decree” to correct deficiencies in their children’s mental health programs, and to Hawaii Nurses Association, American Nurses Association, Hawaii Child and Family Service, and Utah State University, among others.

-In the late 80s, she served as a clinic assistant and educator with the Marimed Foundation’s multi-national health care team aboard a 156-foot triple-masted top-sail schooner, Tole Mour (meaning “gift of life and health”).
-This self-contained health services ship delivered primary care to the people of the Marshall Islands, the most remote coral atolls in the world, located in the heart of the Pacific Basin.
-She later returned to the Pacific to study the associations between rapid social change, prenatal care and, ultimately, birth outcomes in the indigenous people of Saipan, located in the Commonwealth of the Northern Mariana Islands.
+In the late 80s, she served as a clinic assistant and teacher aboard a 156-foot triple-masted top-sail schooner, Tole Mour (“gift of life and health”).
+Marimed Foundation’s self-contained hospital ship, run by a multi-national team of health care providers and sailors, delivered primary care to people of the Marshall Islands, the most remote coral atolls in the world.
+Karen later returned to the Pacific Basin to study the relationship between rapid social change, prenatal care, and birth outcomes in the indigenous people of Saipan, Commonwealth of the Northern Mariana Islands.

 Palmer KS, Agoritsas T, Martin D, Scott T, Mulla SM, Miller AP, Agarwal A, Bresnahan A, Hazzan AA, Jeffery RA, Merglen A, Negm A, Siemieniuk RA, Bhatnagar N, Dhalla IA, Lavis JN, You JJ, Duckett SJ, Guyatt GH.
 Activity-Based Funding of Hospitals and its Impact on Mortality, Readmission, Discharge Destination, Severity of Illness, and Volume of Care: A Systematic Review and Meta-Analysis, PLOS ONE, October 27, 2014.